Tobias Beecher: Character overview

 "Prisoner #97B412: Tobias Beecher.
 Convicted July 5, 1997 - Driving While Intoxicated, Vehicular Manslaughter.
-Sentence: 15 years, up for parole in 4."
+Sentence: 15 years, up for parole in 4.
+Parole denied in 2001.
+Parole granted in 2003.
+Brought back to OZ due to a parole violation."

-Beecher, a successful attorney and family man, is an alcoholic who hits and kills a nine-year-old girl while driving drunk.
-He is offered a plea bargain that would have allowed him to serve his sentence in a minimum security prison, but Beecher, not wanting to do any time at all, instead goes to trial seeking an acquittal.
-The effort fails and the judge, a family friend of the Beechers, decides to make an example of him and sentences him to 15 years in the Oswald Maximum Security Penitentiary ("Oz") with a chance for parole after four.
+Tobias Beecher, a graduate of Harvard Law School, became a successful attorney, husband and father but was also an alcoholic.
+He was already arrested twice for driving while intoxicated.
+This time, when he does again, he runs over and kills a little girl named Kathy Rockwell.
+Beecher was offered a plea bargain.
+He would serve his sentence in a minimum state prison.
+But Beecher, not wanting to do any time in prison instead goes to trial seeking an acquittal.
+The effort fails and the judge, a family friend of the Beecher's sought to make an example of him and was ultimately sentenced to 15 years in a maximum security prison with a chance of parole in four.

-Beecher's personal transformation forms a major part of the show's drama.
-Arriving in Oz without any street skills and having a naturally timid personality, he becomes an easy target for abuse and is hardened by his experiences.
-He later remarks that, in Oz, he "became the man [he] always was and never knew".
-Despite having done terrible things while in Oz, Beecher often tries to atone.
+Beecher's personal transformation form is a major part of the show's drama, particularly in the first season.
+Arriving in Oz without any street skills and having a naturally timid personality, he became a target of abuse and was hardened by his experiences, particularly with his arch-nemesis Vernon Schillinger.
+He later remarks that in OZ he became “the man he always was and never knew”.
+Despite having done terrible things while in OZ, including murdering a guard named Karl Metzger, Beecher has many moments where he seems aware of how far he has gotten and often tries to atone, most notably in his part in the death of Andrew Peter Schillinger.